-Genetics account for at least 46% of the timing of puberty but, like hair loss, things like nutrition, physical activity, chemicals and stress also play a part.
+Genetics account for at least 46 per cent of the timing of puberty but, like hair loss, things like nutrition, physical activity, chemicals and stress also play a part.
 A receding hairline is becoming a common feature of many young men, and a potential trigger of the early onset of hair loss is the hormonal changes that occur during puberty.

 Studies have indicated that the carcinogenic effects of smoking may be a factor associated with early-onset hair loss.
 The carbon monoxide in smoke decreases the oxygen carrying capacity of the blood, leading to constriction of blood vessels and decreased blood flow to the scalp and possibly, if there is a genetic susceptibility, impaired hair growth.

 Male pattern baldness is essentially caused by genetics, but there are a number of reasons why it may occur prematurely.
-Young men may be able to avoid early-onset hair loss by being aware of the factors that can trigger the condition, but it is likely to present itself eventually.
-However when it does, there are clinically proven hair loss treatments that work to keep the loss under control and the hair follicles stimulated.
+Young men may be able to avoid early-onset hair loss by being aware of the factors that can trigger the condition, but if you possess the genetic predisposition for this condition it is likely to present itself eventually.
+However when it does, there are clinically proven hair loss treatments that work to keep the shedding under control and the follicles stimulated to promote regrowth.

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.